-Like we mentioned, Income On Demand is not even a standalone product.
-It explains how day trading works, and talks about the exclusive tips you could receive via e-mail.
-It's not free though, it costs $1,500 per year and the training is delivered by Zachary Scheidt who is an editor at Agora.
+As we mentioned, Income On Demand is not even a standalone product.
+It explains how day trading works and talks about the exclusive tips you could receive via e-mail.
+It’s not free though, it costs $1,500 per year and the training is delivered by Zachary Scheidt who is an editor at Agora.

 Argo Financial also uses the element of scarcity to sell their products (time left to order etc), which is an old marketing tactic.
 In reality, the spots are anything but limited.
 This is definitely deceiving.
-Try refreshing the page on the browser and you will see the countdown timer resets.
+Try refreshing the page on the browser, and you will see the countdown timer reset.

 Is Income On Demand a Scam?

-That brings us to the conclusion.
+That brings us to a conclusion.
 Is Income on Demand a Scam?
-Nope, we can't consider it as one because it's a product which can still assist you with trading.
-Whether or not the trades go your way, that depends on the market and not on the product.
+Nope, we can’t consider it as one because it’s a product that can still assist you with trading.
+Whether or not the trades go your way depends on the market and not on the product.

-It's a service nonetheless which you'd be receiving upon a successful payment for the subscription.
-It's also possible to make money with trading, but if you're low on capital or if you hate risks, this isn't something you would fancy in the first place.
-Some will love it, some will hate it.
+It’s a service nonetheless that you’d be receiving upon successful payment for the subscription.
+It’s also possible to make money with trading, but if you’re low on capital or if you hate risks, this isn’t something you would fancy in the first place.
+Some will love it, and some will hate it.

 Considering the vast number of negative reviews for the publication and the steep pricing, we can’t recommend it to our readers.
 There are a lot better ways to make money online if you’re just starting out or have intermediate experience.